 Before you invest a penny into your PEA process and hire consultants to gather and process your data, take a step back and ask yourself …

 - Do I build a brand new analytics capability for my shopper marketing team or do I leverage existing analytics streams, such as Marketing Mix Analysis (MMA) and Trade Promotion Optimization (TPO)?
-While it's tempting to develop a shopper marketing analytics model from the ground up, it may be costly and will require cross-functional buy-in and constant alignment.
+While it's tempting to develop a shopper marketing analytics model from the ground up, it may be costly and will require cross-functional buy-in and constant defense.

 - How can I reduce the data gathering burden on my team?
 What collaborative planning solutions and marketing automation systems will work best for us?
 Such systems, apart from delivering quality data, or "raw materials" for your analytics efforts, will have numerous additional benefits: improve visibility, boost productivity, increase organizational alignment and speed of decision-making.